|Credits||2SWS/3ECTS for 113446b + 4SWS/6ECTS for 113446a = 6SWS/9ECTS|

 - Unexcused absence yields a submark of 4.7.

-For this exercise at least two sessions are allocated.
+For this exercise two sessions are allocated.

 Recommender Systems are applied in E-commerce for generating customized recommendations.
 Well known are the Amazon.com recommendations which are either distributed by e-mail or presented on the Amazon web page after login.
 For generating these recommendations the products which have already purchased or reviewed by the user are taken into account.
 In this exercise the currently most popular algorithms (Collaborative Filtering) for generating recommendations are implemented, tested and analysed.